Are you planning a trip to the USA and New York City? Maybe at Christmas time?

 To be honest, I never really get excited about Christmas, nor have found it too magical, until I visited New York for Christmas and New Years Eve in 2004.

-We’ve just returned from a two week trip to New York City with the girls, and was wrapped up in the magic of the Christmas spirit again.
+We enjoyed a two week trip to New York City with the girls, and was wrapped up in the magic of the Christmas spirit again.

 Experiencing Christmas in NYC with kids is like having whipped cream on your hot chocolate!